ntua-el20614/ntuaflix/README.md

 NtuaFlix is a platform designed to provide information related to movies and series

 ## **Project Components**
 1. Backend - Handles all the server-side logic, database interactions, API endpoints, and authentication.
+Built with javascript.
 2. Frontend - Provides the user interface, built with modern web technologies for a responsive and intuitive user experience.
+Built with HTML, javascript, CSS and python.
 3. CLI - A command-line tool designed for administrators to interact with the NtuaFlix platform efficiently.
+Built with javascript.

 ## **Prerequisites**
 - Node.js